davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ### Step 2 - Switch new version to Online

 We are going to open the new version to final users.
 The pipeline will just change the service to use the other color.
 Again the pipeline does this automatically without manual intervention.
-We also `minimize downtime` because it just changes the service label.
+We  `minimize downtime` because it just changes the service label.
 ```
 oc create -f 2-pipelinerun-products-switch.yaml -n gitops
 ```